 Some of my favorite interior designers have decorated homes with work inspired by religious traditions.

-I adore religious artifacts, and the more timeworn and faded they are, the better.
+When it comes to religious artifacts, the more timeworn and faded they are, the more I love them.

 They are historical and beautiful pieces of the past, and some of the best art ever commissioned came from the churches.

 The undeniable beauty and inspiration of antique crucifixes, religious statues, and art tell a story and they usually evoke a story about how they were found.

 They can be enjoyed by believers and non-believers alike.

 And most have survived decades, if not centuries, of use and neglect, reflecting the craftsmanship of their original creators.